Material Insights

 The RPM of the Extruder is essential.
 Usually, the key to quality is lower RPM.
 However, a much slower extruder can result in a slower process, product build-up at the nozzle, and premature hardening at the nozzle end.
 Therefore, the optimum value lies in the middle of the RPM range of the extrusion machine.

-The speed of Filament Cooling Fan
+Speed of Filament Cooling Fan

 The Filament Fan serves the purpose of cooling the filament/product coming out of the nozzle.
 A higher speed will cause speedy hardening blocking the process.
 A slower fan can cause the filament temperature to rise and thus forming a liquid-like form.